 Protecting yourself from wildfire smoke

-California, Oregon and Washington have been battling a historic wildfire season.
+Alaska, Texas and Northern California have been battling an historic wildfire season.
 The dense smoke from the wildfires pollutes the air and compromises its quality.
 It can make it hard to breathe, impact the respiratory system and cause a range of health problems.

 The most vulnerable people at risk from wildfire smoke are: